Supported Hypervisors and Containers List

 - By running Docker and connecting to the host, you can map connections to the container.

-- We support all standard Docker cloud operating systems such as EKS (AWS Kubernetes), GKE (Google Kubernetes), AKS (Azure Kubernetes), and standalone Kubernetes, as well as Ubuntu, CentOS, Debian, Arch Linux and Fedora.
+commands for this. - We support all standard Docker cloud operating systems such as EKS (AWS Kubernetes), GKE (Google Kubernetes), AKS (Azure Kubernetes), and standalone Kubernetes, as well as Ubuntu, CentOS, Debian, Arch Linux, and Fedora.

 Device42's Cisco ASA/NX OS autodiscovery augments firewall/ASA discoveries with information gathered via SSH.
 If you run virtual firewall instances, Device42 will discover your virtual firewalls and list them as firewall “contexts” underneath the parent firewall.
 Note that this discovery method has had only limited testing.

-If you have previously ran a D42 discovery job, and are discovering new resources, then in some cases, you will need to delete and re-run to have a complete view.
+If you have previously run a Device42 discovery job, and are discovering new resources, then in some cases, you will need to delete and re-run to have a complete view.
 Note that this is a discovery workaround for the time being.